Thntr/Thntr/README.md

 ### Hi there 👋

 <!--
-**Thntr/Thntr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
+**Thntr/Thntr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - :1234: :mage: :computer: I’m currently working on ...
-Automating Scraping With Scrapy framework!
+Automating scraping!
 - :exploding_head: :collision: I’m currently learning ...
-Bug bounty & Ethical hacking! :shipit:
+Bug bounty & ethical hacking! :shipit:
 - 👯 I’m looking to collaborate on ...
-With Anybody Who's Has an Innovating Heart!
+With anybody who's has an innovating heart!
 - 🤔 I’m looking for help with ...
-Trading & Finance! :money_with_wings: :chart_with_downwards_trend:
+Whatever you can suggest, I'm thankfull by every feedback!
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-->